Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Proofs of Lemmas 2---7

 and where we made explicit the two dependencies on $h_1$ of this term, one direct and one through $\vphi$.
 We claim that both these dependencies are Lipschitz with small constant.
 In particular, we claim that

 also, we claim that

 Let us accept estimates \eqref{N lip claim 1}-\eqref{N lip claim 3} for a moment.
 We readily check that, denoting $\vphi_l=\vphi(h_l)$

-We now prove all the Lipschitz dependencies left behind, starting with \eqref{N lip claim 1}.
+We now prove all the Lipschitz dependencies, starting with \eqref{N lip claim 1}.
 This follows automatically from the definition of $N$ as a second order expansion of $S$ in the direction of $\vphi$, from where we find

 where we used that $\|\vphi_\ell\|_{C^{2,\gamma}_4(\R^4)}=O(\eps^3)$, $\ell=1,2$.
 Next we prove \eqref{N lip claim 3} and to do so we recall that $\vphi$ solves \eqref{Perturb eq not inverted - corrected}.
 The term $\mathcal{R}(h)=-S(W)$ has a Lipschitz dependence